This article has been updated on November 8, 2024.

 Sony’s PlayStation 2 bridged the gap between the Nintendos and Segas of the past and networked gaming in the future.
 The PlayStation 2 introduced in 2000 featured a DVD player, cutting-edge graphics, and compatibility with PlayStation games.
 Sony designers created an important step toward high-performance systems that are now the norm.

 From 2000 to 2011, 153 million PlayStation 2s were sold globally with a 2003 peak of 22.5 million units.
+As of early 2024, PlayStation 5 has sold over 40 million units globally since its release in November 2020.
+This figure reflects the continued strong demand and consistent sales growth over the year.
 Video game systems show that technology and humans do not need to stick to business in their interactions.

 Technology and Humans Need Guidance